-The Partnership for Market Implementation—PMI—will launch in July 2020 to help countries embarking on carbon pricing move from readiness to rollout.
+The Partnership for Market Implementation—PMI—will become operational in early 2021 to support countries embarking on carbon pricing move from readiness to rollout.

 The objective of the Partnership is to assist participant countries to design, pilot and implement explicit carbon pricing instruments aligned with domestic development priorities.
 As a 10-year program with a capitalization target of US$250 million, the Partnership brings an ambitious and long-term vision of introducing a strong price signal on carbon emissions through programs and policies across jurisdictions and sectors to contribute to the Paris Agreement goal of limiting temperature rise to 1.5°C.

 The Partnership responds to increased demand for implementation support from countries, with over half (96 of 195) having indicated that they are planning or considering the use of carbon pricing to meet their NDCs.

 The Partnership for Market Implementation is the successor program to the World Bank’s successful Partnership for Market Readiness (PMR) effort that has, since 2011, supported emerging economies and developing countries design and deploy carbon pricing and market instruments to facilitate the reduction of emissions.
 PMR provided funding and technical assistance to 23 countries, accounting for 46% of the global GHG emissions, all of whom now have the basic nuts and bolts of a carbon pricing system in place.
 Some of the PMR-supported readiness work at the country level include: